EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Introduction

 A core problem in drug discovery is understanding how drug-like molecules (ligands) interact and form complexes with target proteins (receptors) -- \textit{drug binding} -- which is a prerequisite for virtual screening.
 This is a difficult problem with different facets and constraints: binding kinetics, conformational changes (internal molecular flexibility), and chemical and geometrical atomic interaction types are part of the domain knowledge describing ligand-protein binding mechanisms~\citep{du2016insights}.
 For instance, classical models for molecular complex formation are "lock-and-key", "induced fit", and "conformational selection", while hydrophobic, hydrogen-bonding, and $\pi$-stacking are the most frequent atomic binding interactions, but other types often occur during binding~\citep{de2017systematic}.

-Current \textit{in silico} approaches for (3D) structural drug binding achieve high quality at a significant computational cost, e.g., the GNINA method~\citep{mcnutt2021gnina} takes on average 57 minutes for a single ligand-receptor pair, while the popular commercial software Glide~\citep{halgren2004glide} is up to 5 times slower.
+Current \textit{in silico} approaches for (3D) structural drug binding achieve high quality at a significant computational cost: in our experiments the GNINA method~\citep{mcnutt2021gnina} takes on average 146 seconds for a single ligand-receptor pair, while the popular commercial software Glide~\citep{halgren2004glide} is up to 9 times slower.
 This is caused by the common strategy employed by all previous binding methods: first, a large set of candidate complexes (e.g., millions) is generated via thorough sampling of possible binding locations and poses~\citep{hassan2017protein}; then, scoring and ranking steps are used to retrieve the most promising instances; finally, an energy-based fine-tuning method is employed to best fit the ligand in the respective pocket locations.